continuouscoordination/principles/en/01-keep-a-steady-beat.md

 Harnish advocates for establishing a rhythmic communication pattern within an organization, which is crucial for ensuring everyone is aligned and moving towards the same goals.

 - [Fowler, M. (2006, May 1).
 Continuous Integration. _mortinfowler.com_.](https://martinfowler.com/articles/continuousIntegration.html)
-In this essay, Fowler describes the then-nascent concept of "Continuous Integration," how it works through automated asynchronous loops, and its benefits to the software delivery process.
+In this essay, Fowler describes the then-nascent concept of Continuous Integration, how it works through automated asynchronous loops, and its benefits to the software delivery process.